A gunman in New Zealand kills 2 people ahead of Women's World Cup tournament

 Outside, armed police officers had the commercial business district on heavy lockdown with streets cordoned off surrounding the tourist harbor ferry terminal area.
 Police demanded bystanders disperse and ordered people inside their office buildings to shelter in place.

-Team Norway captain Maren Mjelde said team players woke up quickly when a helicopter began hovering outside the hotel window.
+Team Norway captain Maren Mjelde said teammates woke up quickly when a helicopter began hovering outside the hotel window.

 “We felt safe the whole time,” she said in a statement.
 “FIFA has a good security system at the hotel, and we have our own security officer in the squad.
 Everyone seems calm and we are preparing as normal for the game tonight.”